 Molting chickens may be a huge surprise for first time chicken owners.
 I know that it was for us.
 One day we went out to check on the girls and there were feathers EVERYWHERE!

 What the heck?!
 I mean, it seriously looked like a huge pillow fight had happened overnight.
 None of the chickens seemed to be hurt, injured or missing.
 But we wondered what would cause this?
 Did they narrowly escape a predator attack?
 Do they have some weird chicken disease?

 If you own backyard chickens, you should definitely learn about molting chickens so that you know what to expect and how to help them through molt.

 If you have a chicken losing feathers all over, it is likely that you have molting chickens.
 Luckily, molting chickens is a very normal, annual occurrence and is one of the annual parts of keeping your chickens healthy.

-What does molting mean and What is molting?
+What does molting mean and What are molting chickens?

 So, what does molting mean?
 Molting, by definition, is loosing and then replacing feathers, skin, shells etc. (source).
 Does that mean other animals also molt?
 The answer is yes!
 For example, ducks also molt.

 In chickens, the answer to what is molting, is (very simply put) the loss and replacement of their feathers.
 This loss of feathers usually starts at the head and progresses down their body to their tail.
 They then start gradually growing in new feathers to replace the old ones.

 Molting chickens will usually have a significant decrease in egg production - often times they actually stop laying all together.
 This is due to the fact that producing new feathers is a high energy and protein demand on the chickens body.
 Thus taking away their ability to put energy into making/laying eggs.